FlorianLeChat/GmodStore-Downloader/README.md

 Tokens can be generated at this address: https://www.gmodstore.com/settings/personal-access-tokens.
 They must have the following permissions: `products:read`, `product-versions:read`, `product-versions:download`, `users:read` and `user-purchases:read`.
 Once created, the site tells you what to do.

 > [!TIP]
 > To try the project, you must have [Docker](https://www.docker.com/) installed.
 Once installed, simply start the development Docker image with `docker compose up --detach --build` command.
-The website should be available at http://localhost/. 🐳
+The website should be available at http://localhost/.
+If you want to work on the project with Docker, you need to use `docker compose watch --no-up` to automatically synchronize your local changes with the container. 🐳

 *This website is in no way affiliated with GmodStore, except that I use their amazing API to provide you this service.*